Map Document Migration

 Parameter description

 • Source Dataset: Supports migrating multiple MXD data simultaneously.
-Use the Add File or Add Folder button in the toolbar to select the MXD project files to be converted.
+Use the Add File or Add Folder button on the toolbar to select the MXD project files to be converted.

 • Import Settings:

-• Contains map: Checked by default and cannot be changed.
+• Contains map: This checkbox is selected by default and cannot be changed.

-• Containing data: Checked by default to export data from MXD.
-If data migration has already been performed, this checkbox can be unchecked.
+• Containing data: This checkbox is selected by default to export data in the MXD together.
+If data migration has already been performed, you can deselect this checkbox.

-• Import map-related data only: Unchecked by default.
-This option can only be selected if Containing data is checked.
-If selected, only data associated with the map (i.e., data used for cartography) will be imported, while other data will not.
-Only supports source data of types FileGDB(*.gdb), ArcGIS Personal GeoDatabase files (*.mdb), and ShapeFile files (*.shp).
-Support for source data in SDE databases is available starting from SuperMap iDesktopX 2025 version.
+• Import map-related data only: This checkbox is not selected by default.
+You must select Containing data to enable this option.
+If selected, only data associated with the map (i.e., used for cartography) will be imported, while other data will not be imported.
+This is only supported for source data types such as FileGDB(*.gdb), ArcGIS Personal GeoDatabase files (*.mdb), and ShapeFile files (*.shp).
+Support for source data in SDE databases starts from SuperMap iDesktopX 2025 version.

-• Check Data: Supports checking migration data before data migration to verify if data information such as data category and layer type meets migration conditions.
-After checking, a result info list will be output, allowing users to view errors in detail and handle problematic data based on provided solutions.
+• Check Data: Before data migration, you can check the migration data to verify if the source data's category, layer type, and other information meet the migration conditions.
+After checking, a result information list will be output, where users can view errors in detail and handle problematic data based on the provided solutions.
 If multiple MXD files are added, data inspection will not be performed.

-• Generate Migration Report: Check this to generate a migration report (*.xlsx file) in the same directory as the result data after migration, displaying migration status.
-The report includes five subtables: Overview, Data, Map, Symbols, and Data Sampling, where users can view migration success counts, pre-and post-migration comparisons, and failure reasons.
+• Generate Migration Report: If this checkbox is selected, a migration report (*.xlsx file) will be generated in the same directory as the result data after migration.
+The report includes five subtables: Overview, Data, Map, Symbols, and Data Sampling, where you can view the number of successful migrations, comparisons before and after migration, reasons for migration failures, and other information.

-• License Verification: Data migration requires licenses for relevant ArcMap modules.
-The program provides a Check button to verify if the current selected license is valid.
-If the required license is missing, it will prompt: "ArcGIS license loading failed.
+• License Verification: Data migration requires licenses for ArcMap-related modules.
+The program provides a Check button to verify if the currently selected license is valid.
+If the required licenses are missing on the computer, it will prompt: "ArcGIS license loading failed.
 Please check the license status."
 It is recommended to select Default.
-The Default license scenario is as follows:
+The default license conditions are as follows:

 • If the ArcMap version is 10.2, 10.3, or 10.5, the Default option will use Advanced licenses for verification.

-• Result Datasource: Sets how migrated result datasource is stored, providing local UDBX and database datasource types:
+• Result Datasource: Sets the storage method for the result datasource after migration, providing local UDBX and database datasource types:

 Notes:

-If the MXD to be converted contains data from a PostGIS database, it can be read directly without separate migration.
+If the MXD to be converted contains data from a PostGIS database, it can be read directly and does not require separate migration.

-• Text: Stored in a text-based datasource UDBX by default.
-During migration, the program will create a new UDBX datasource in the result folder to store migrated data.
+• Text: By default, it is stored in a text-based datasource UDBX.
+During migration, the program will create a new UDBX datasource in the result folder to store the migrated data.

-• Database: Supports storage in database datasources, with types such as SQLPlus, OraclePlus, MySQL, PostgreSQL, PostGIS, MongoDB, and DMPlus.
-For detailed instructions on creating a new database datasource, please refer to New Datasource page.
+• Database: Supports storage in database datasources, including SQLPlus, OraclePlus, MySQL, PostgreSQL, PostGIS, MongoDB, and DMPlus database types.
+For detailed instructions on creating new database datasources, please refer to the new datasource page.

 • Result Workspace:

-• Path: Sets the export directory for result data.
+• Path: Sets the export directory for the result data.

-• File Name: Sets the file name for the migrated SuperMap Workspace.
+• File Name: Sets the file name for the SuperMap Workspace after migration.

 After migration is completed, a pop-up will prompt whether to open the migrated workspace, and the path to the migration log file will be output in the output window.
 You can view detailed migration information in this file.
 The figure below shows a comparison of effects before and after migration.